noahlarbs/music-ai-final/README.md

-# 🎸 AI Guitar Solo Generator
+# Guitar Solo Generator

-A modern web application that generates guitar solos in different styles using AI.
+A  web application that generates guitar solos in different styles using AI.
 This project expands on your original Magenta-based system with support for newer AI music generation models.

 ## 🚀 Features